Jdundas247/Dundas-EDA-2022/Zebrafish_Markdown.md

     ## [1] 2.059539

 > Summary for Yolk Height which will be used for figure 1.
+The same
+> process is used for figures 3, with different variables for
+> yolk-height.

 ``` r
 zf_summary_yolk <-